 A co-founder of FIRST®, Dean sought to create an offshoot of the popular robotics competition that would focus on making science and technology available to youth all around the world.
 FIRST Global serves as an achievement youth can strive toward, and FIRST® provides support for countries to build up their STEM programs from the ground level.

 Caitlin coordinates all aspects of the Global STEM Corps, including recruitment of qualified Advisor Team volunteers, training of Advisor Teams, and pairing up Advisor Teams with participating FIRST Global teams.
 She also manages the event volunteers for the annual FIRST Global Challenge, including recruitment, training, and assigning positions.

-Khadijah manages FIRST Global's website, registration system, graphic design, and branding materials, as well as works in tandem with Jeff to oversee video production.
+Khadijah manages FIRST Global's website, graphic design, and branding materials, as well as works in tandem with Jeff to oversee video production.